-We hope that you'll be able to join us for a reception and conversation on UC Davis' One Health approach to improve human eye health.
+We welcome you and hope that you'll be able to join us for a reception and a talk about the UC Davis' One Health approach to improve human eye health.

-Dr. Sara Thomasy and Dr. Ala Moshiri will be sharing their unique inter-disciplinary work to treat color blindness and other retinal diseases which cause vision impairment in animals, and how this impact can be used to improve human eye health.
+Dr. Sara Thomasy and Dr. Ala Moshiri will be sharing their unique inter-disciplinary work to treat color blindness and other retinal diseases which cause vision impairment in animals.
+Dr. Thomasy and Dr. Moshiri will explain how this impact can be used to improve human eye health.
 Their work was recently recognized by the National Eye Institute through the Audacious Goals Initiative as one of the most innovative vision research projects to impact vision restoration.

 About the Speakers: